charifield/SharpFireStarter/README.md

 ![Pass](https://camo.githubusercontent.com/5b9a317a67c1a001a0c702867523aa997755140b/68747470733a2f2f63692e6170707665796f722e636f6d2f6170692f70726f6a656374732f7374617475732f657038787732326365786b74676862613f7376673d74727565)

 Simple .NET Framework Wrapper for Rest calls API for the Firebase RealTime Database.

 ### Installation
 ```
+//Download DLL
+Download the SharpFireStarter.dll file in the debug folder and reference it to your project.

+//Build on your Machine
- Download and build project in Visual Studio.
-Once build, add reference to SharpFireStarter.dll to you project
+ Download the project add reference it to your project
 ```

 ### Supported Frameworks